warptools/warpforge-site/src/api-specs/catalogs.md

 Many CLI commands for working with catalogs can be found in subcommands of `warpforge catalog`.

-One particularly interesting tool is `warpforge catalog generate-html`, which produces a static website showcasing all of a Catalog’s content in a navigable way.
+One particularly interesting tool is `warpforge catalog generate-html`, which produces a static website showcasing all of a Catalog's content in a navigable way.

 You can see an example of such a website at [https://catalog.warpsys.org/](https://catalog.warpsys.org/) — this is where a series of packages for the Warpsys project are published!